License: GPLv2 or later

 PhotoQt is an image viewer that does things a little different.
 Its unique interface might remind some of the 'Lightbox' image viewer that can be found on some websites.
 Others might be reminded of smartphone image viewers.
 In the end, there are certainly similarities, however, PhotoQt is written and optimised for normal desktop usage.
 As such, the main interface consists of nothing but the viewed image, with a few elements available as fade-in/slide-in (e.g., thumbnails along the bottom edge).
 It might be a little odd at first to use, but I believe its speed and flexibility allows it to adapt perfectly to each individual workflow.

 I started developing PhotoQt during the second year of my undergraduate degree.
 Since then it has been an ongoing hobby of mine, spending many hours of my free time working on it.
-Looking at some of the older versions (if you're curious, here you can check out all of the older versions) PhotoQt has come a long way since it's birth about 5 years ago... and I'm long not done with it!
+Looking at some of the older versions (if you're curious, here you can check out all of the older versions) PhotoQt has come a long way since it's birth towards the end of 2011... and I'm long not done with it!